Swimming is a life skill. Have fun. Be fit. Be safe.

 - Participant's Current Swim Skills - detailed descriptions of prerequisites and skills taught in each level for each age group:

-If you are still uncertain, please visit one of our pools during public swim and our friendly staff can assess you or your child's skill level and recommend which Learn to Swim level to register in.
+Take advantage of our free swim level assessment by visiting one of our indoor pools during public swim and our friendly staff will recommend which Learn to Swim level to register in.
 Please note that all public swim admission entry requirements apply.

 Step 2: Search for and note the activity numbers for activities of interest